palvi22/Jewellery-/README.md

 ## 🙏 Acknowledgments

 - Built with modern web technologies
-- Inspired by fashion and style communities
+- Inspired by fine jewellery and luxury design
 - Designed for optimal user experience

 ---

-**StyleBook** - Your gateway to fashion excellence! 👕✨
+**JewelBook** - Your gateway to jewellery excellence! 💎✨